How to Respond to Field Service Negative Reviews (Includes Answer Template)

 Plumbing and HVAC businesses that respond only to negative reviews give readers the impression that they care more about bellyachers than their loyal fans.
 Customers who leave positive reviews deserve a little love, too!
 Be sure to post your appreciation with a personalized “thank you”.

 The key to answering a negative review is empathy.
+If you read through these insights from a variety of marketing experts, you’ll notice that’s the common denominator for many of their tips.
 Show your unhappy customer that you understand their position and acknowledge their issue.
 More often than not, customers are willing to work with you.
 After all, they’re after the same results: a pipe fixed or a boiler installed.
 Start out with an apology, explain what you plan to do in order to fix the issue or make up for the situation.
 This way, prospective customers will get a chance to see your reaction.
 Then move the conversation offline.
 No need to air out ALL the drama!
 An example that a plumbing company could use would be:

 Thank you for your review and we apologize for the inconvenience created.
 Our company aims to provide you with the best plumbing solutions on the market.
 Clearly, we haven’t managed to do our best this time.
 We’d like to offer our technicians’ service free of charge in order to remedy your situation.
 We’ll contact you by email to discuss the details.

 Follow these tips if you ever face a nasty review.
-If you’d like to know how to request positive ones, tough, we’ve got just the template for you:
+If you’d like to know how to request positive ones, though, we’ve got just the template for you: